 How much funding is available?

 The fellowship has approximately $4,000 that it may allocate in the current application year.
-Applicants are welcome to submit a budget proposal that exceeds this amount, but the fellowship will not be able to support a candidate beyond the $4,000 maximum.
-Partial awards may also be made.
+Applicants are welcome to submit a budget proposal that exceeds this amount, however, and partial awards may also be made.
 This is a competitive fellowship; thus, not all applicants will receive awards.

 If I am not enrolled in the Secondary Field in Global Health and Health Policy, can I still apply?

 Yes, all rising juniors or seniors who plan to pursue summer internships relevant to the fellowship are eligible to apply.
 Please note, however, that priority will be given to students enrolled in the Secondary Field in Global Health and Health Policy.

 If I am awarded the Fellowship, what other requirements will I need to fulfill?